nirireads/ex-backend/README.md

  -->

 # User and Video model with hooks and JWT

 - user.models.js and video.models.js
 - npm i mongoose-aggregate-paginate-v2
 - npm i bcryptjs
 - npm i jsonwebtoken
+- made some function inside the user.models.js
+  - for hasing password, comparing password,
+  - generating access and refresh token

+# Upload FIle in Backend | MULTER

+- npm i cloudinary
+- npm i multer
+- multer takes the file upload from the form and store it in our server for temporary purpose
+- then it takes file form temp. to upload in cloudinary
+- utils > cloudinary.js, configured cloudinary upload
+- middlewares > multer.middleware.js

+# Routing & Controllers
+- user.controller.js > registerUser
+- user.route.js >
+- app.js > import user route